niravparikh05/cowin_availability/README.md

 Ensure that your system sound is turned on and in full volume so that you do not miss any notification.

-**This is not to be distributed for commercial use **Macros use only publicly available APIs and in adherance to T&C as given here	https://apisetu.gov.in/public/marketplace/api/cowin
+**This is not to be distributed for commercial use **Enable macro usage when prompted and save it as Microsoft Excel Macro-Enabled Template (.xltm) if prompted **Macros use only publicly available APIs and in adherance to T&C as given here	https://apisetu.gov.in/public/marketplace/api/cowin